STEM vs Humanities ROI: Salary, Debt, and Payback

 | Fine Arts | Humanities | $38,000 | $55,000 |

-The difference is stark.
-A computer science graduate earns more than double an English major at the start of their career.
-Even the lowest-paying STEM field (biology at $45,000) outearns most humanities degrees.
-This early gap has real financial consequences: it affects your ability to pay down student loans, build savings, and start investing during the critical early years of compounding.
+The planning difference is stark.
+In the benchmark table above, computer science starts at roughly double the English / literature estimate.
+That early gap has real financial consequences: it affects your ability to pay down student loans, build savings, and start investing during the critical early years of compounding.

 Use our degree ROI calculator to model the exact financial impact of different majors over 10, 20, and 30-year horizons.